Sacramento, California

 — Senator Josh Becker (D-San Mateo), author of SB 719

-Sacramento County Sheriff's Office serves unincorporated Sacramento County and provides contract services to Rancho Cordova and Isleton.
-With approximately 1,900 deputies and staff, it's one of the largest law enforcement agencies in California's Central Valley.
+Sacramento County Sheriff's Office covers unincorporated Sacramento County and contracts with Rancho Cordova and Isleton.
+The department has roughly 1,900 deputies and staff, making it one of the larger agencies in the Central Valley.

-The sheriff's department operates on the Sacramento Regional Radio Communications System (SRRCS), a P25 digital system that underwent a multi-year upgrade starting in 2013.
-Our database verification confirmed at least 18 encrypted talkgroups on this system, blocking public access to:
+The Sheriff operates on the Sacramento Regional Radio Communications System (SRRCS), a P25 digital system that underwent a multi-year upgrade beginning in 2013.
+Database verification confirmed at least 18 encrypted talkgroups on the system, blocking public access to:

 X